Nancy Mason MacLellan, Lucy Lach, and Frank Gavin Location: Rose-Fuchsia Room (map)

 The research being conducted by CHILD-BRIGHT investigators has the potential to change the lives of those living with brain-based developmental disabilities and their families.
 At this session, an investigator from each CHILD-BRIGHT project will tell us about the story behind their research question and give us a brief update on their project.

 Format: Investigators will primarily use pictures and graphics and have only 2 minutes to each tell their story.
 Let this session serve as an introduction between yourself and the investigators and introduce yourself to the research team at the poster session, where each team will provide an in-depth progress report on their project.

 Objectives: 1.
-To put a face to the name of the investigators from each project.
-2. To understand the motivation behind their research and get a general idea on the status of the project.
-3. To open channels of communications across all attendees 4.
-To encourage attendance at the poster session presentation.
+To put a face to the name of an investigator from each project.
+2. To understand the motivation behind their research and get a brief update on their project.
+3. To promote the poster session presentations.

 CAN PATIENT-PARTNERS INFORM INVESTIGATORS ON HOW TO IMPROVE RECRUITMENT RATES?

 Lucy Lach (moderator), Ali Martens, Lori Seller, Samadhi Mora Severino, and Barb Galuppi

 Many study-eligible participants choose not to participate in research, and they might decline because of issues with the protocol, participating would be inconvenient, or other reasons.
 Researchers aim to recruit participants as efficiently and sensitively as possible, but could an open discussion about recruitment practices lead to higher recruitment rates and more satisfied participants?